|About Us News Resources Login Become a member Help Search|

 “Here,” Thranduil said, nudging Anárion aside toward an open door through which abundant sounds of life could be heard.
 “We can spare a few moments.”

-The place was by now familiar to both of them, of good but sometimes unbridled repute where the mariners could stop to have a leisurely drink or, if they so desired, something more substantial.
+The place was by now familiar to both of them, of good but sometimes rowdy repute where the mariners could stop to have some leisurely refreshment.

 Negotiating their way through the maze of tables and the milling throng of patrons of all sorts, Thranduil and Anárion took unobtrusive seats together at a neglected side of the bar at the front.

 “Do not wonder; you know I shall not stay away for long,” Thranduil assured him.
-“I understand you have a new son at home, Ladarth.
+“I understand you have a new son at home.
 Convey my congratulations to your lady wife.”

 “Thank you, my lord,” the other returned appreciatively.
 “That I will.
 And what may I bring you this evening?”

 “What you always do,” Thranduil smiled.